SonnyAD/utile-bdd/README.md

-# Behat Docker Image
+# Utile BDD  Docker Image forked from Docksal project

-A self-contained Docker image to run Behat with no external dependencies.
+A self-contained Docker image to run Behat with no external dependencies to validate the behaviour of utile.space.

-This image is part of the [Docksal](http://docksal.io) project.

 Features:

 - PHP7, Composer 2
 - Behat 3.8.x
-- DrupalExtension 4.1.x
+- Guzzle 7.x
 -

 ## Usage